-Find out more information about Astronomy & Space Sciences
+Information about Astronomy & Space Sciences Degrees

 Astronomy is the natural science that studies celestial bodies, the forces developed in their interaction in space and other observable phenomena.
 Space sciences include other areas of investigation such as space travel and space exploration, in addition to astronomy.
 Astronomers observe the birth, evolution, extinction and movement of objects in space, such as planets and stars, solar systems and galaxies, asteroids and comets, and black holes.
 Professionals try to predict future outcomes in the life of the universe, and they try to formulate clear theories about the past and origin of the cosmos.
 Astronomy and space sciences are closely related to astrophysics, aerospace engineering, astronautics, and it often involves knowledge from chemistry, mathematics, and statistics.